Skip to main content

 Propaganda seeks to promote a particular political cause or viewpoint.
 Unlike advertisements, which are primarily commercial, propaganda aims at shaping public opinion and behaviour towards a specific ideology.
 During election seasons in India, it’s common to see political parties employing propaganda through social media platforms, billboards, and television commercials to sway voters.

-What are Public Service Announcements (PSA)
+What are Public Service Announcements (PSA)?

 Public Service Announcements (PSAs) differ significantly from advertisements and propaganda.
 PSAs are intended to educate the public about pressing social issues and encourage positive societal changes.
 They are usually sponsored by government agencies or non-profit organizations and focus on topics such as health, safety, and environmental conservation.
 A notable Indian example would be the government’s campaign to promote cleanliness and hygiene under the Swachh Bharat Abhiyan (Clean India Mission), and Protection from Covid -19, these utilized various media forms to spread its message.